-Clearblue Ovulation Tests and the Clearblue Fertility Monitor are easy to use and detect the key fertility hormones from a urine sample.
-They are at least 99% accurate in pinpointing the LH surge and can identify up to six fertile days during each cycle when you are most likely to become pregnant.
+Clearblue® Ovulation Tests and the Clearblue® Advanced Fertility Monitor are easy to use and detect the key fertility hormones from a urine sample.
+They are over 99% accurate in pinpointing the LH surge and can identify up to six fertile days during each cycle when you are most likely to become pregnant.

 If you have a regular menstrual cycle, you can try to predict ovulation by carefully recording the length of each cycle.
 You will need to record the length of your cycle for at least a couple of months to start to build up a picture.
 For a very regular menstrual cycle, ovulation normally happens between 12 and 16 days before your next period starts.
 However, the day you actually ovulate can still vary by several days between cycles, even with a regular menstrual cycle.